-The best stereo imaging will be achieved when the listening position creates the point of a triangle, where the other two points are formed by the speakers themselves.
-Start with your listening position making an isosceles triangle, and experiment by moving forwards and backwards.
+The best stereo imaging will be achieved when the listening position forms the point of a triangle, where the other two points are made by the speakers themselves.
+Start with your listening position as the point of an equilateral triangle, and experiment by moving forwards and backwards.